 - Preheat oven to 350 degrees.
 Spray/ butter donut pan and set aside.

-- In a sauce pan, over high heat bring apple cider to a boil.
-Reduce the heat, and simmer until it's reduced to about 1/2 cup.
+- In a sauce pan, over medium high heat bring apple cider to a boil.
+Reduce the heat, and simmer until it's reduced to about 1/2 cup, stirring occasionally.
+It should take about 20-30 minutes.
 Remove from heat and allow to cool.

 - In a mixing bowl, combine 1/2 cup of apple cider, melted butter, eggs, brown sugar, granulated sugar, apple sauce and vanilla.
 Mix until until combined.